-UNITED STATES SECURITIES AND EXCHANGE COMMISSION
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
+20549

-SECURITIES AND EXCHAN WASHINGTON, D. FORM 10- Q QUARTERLY REPORT PURS UANT TO SECTION 13 OR 15(d OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ende d March 31, 2020 or ☐ TRANSITION REPORTS PUR SUANT TO SECTION 13 OR 15( d) OF THE SECURITIES EXCHANGE ACT OF 1934 4 For the transition period f rom to Commission File Numb er: 0-24006 NEKTAR THER (Exact name of registrant as spe cified in its charter) Delaware (State or other jurisdic tion of 94-3134940 (IRS Employer incorporation or organi zation) Identification No.) 455 Mission Bay Boule San Francisco, Califor (Address of principal execu nia 94158 415-482-5300 (Registrant's telephone number, in Securities registered pursuant to Sec Title of each class Trading symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value NKTR NASDAQ Global Select Market Act of 1934 during the preceding 12 months such filing requirements for the past 90 days.
-Indicate by check mark whethe Rule 405 of Regulation S-T (§232.405 of this such files).
-Yes x No □ Indicate by check mark whethe (or for such shorter period that the regist Yes x No □ If the registrant has submitted electronical is chapter) during the preceding 12 mont if the registrant is a large accelerated file the definitions of "large accelerated equired to be filed by Section 13 or 15(d) of the Securities Exchatrant was required to file such reports), and (2) has been subject ally every Interactive Data File required to be submitted pursuants (or for such shorter period that the registrant was required to an accelerated filer, a non-accelerated filer, a smaller reporting filer," "accelerated filer," "smaller reporting company," and "em t to nt to submi Large accelerated filer $\boxtimes$ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company with any new or revised financial accounting Indicate by check mark whethe standards provided pursuant to Section r the registrant is a shell company (as de nt has elected not to use the extended transition period for compl 13(a) of the Exchange Act. □ fined by Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ 0.0001 par value, was 177,989,857 on May 1, 2020. lying
+FORM 10-Q

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 \times or

+For the quarterly period ended June 30, 2020

+TRANSITION REPORTS PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number: 0-24006

+NEKTAR THERAPEUTICS

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of corporation organization)

+455 Mission Bay Boulevard South San Francisco, California 94158

+(Address of principal executive offices)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value NKTR NASDAQ Global Select Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes x No

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes x No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵 The number of outstanding shares of the registrant's Common Stock, \$0.0001 par value, was 178,899,759 on July 31, 2020.

+94-3134940 (IRS Employer Identification No.)